 Consider taking an earlier train that the timetable suggests, its an hour wait if you miss the connection at Twyford.

-The suggested tea place at walk end is the Chocolate Theatre Café (formerly the Henley Tea Rooms) (tel 01491 411 412) on Thameside (Street), facing the river (open Monday to Friday to 5pm, weekends to 6pm).
+The suggested tea place at walk end is the Chocolate Café (formerly the Chocolate Theatre Cafe, and before that the Henley Tea Rooms) (tel 01491 411 412) on Thameside (Street), facing the river (open Monday to Friday to 5pm, weekends to 6pm).
 The railway station is 5 minutes walk away.

 In summer the church of St Mary the Virgin serves teas on a Sunday.
 The Red Lion Hotel serves cream teas.
 There are also a large number of pubs in Henley for those in need of a stronger drink.